oracle-livelabs/multicloud/weblogic-toolkit-ui/create-environment/create-environment.md

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Container Registry* as shown.
     ![Container Registry](images/container-registry.png)

 2. Select your compartment, where you are allowed to create the repository.
-Click *Create Repository*.
+Click *Create repository*.
     ![Create Repository](images/create-repository.png)

-3. Enter *`test-model-your_firstname`* as Repository name and Access as *Public* then click *Create repository*.
+3. Enter *`test-model-your_firstname`* as Repository name and Access as *Public* then click *Create*.
     ![Repository Details](images/repository-details.png)

 4. Once your repository is ready.
 Please note down the tenancy namespace in your text file inside the text editor.